johanhedin/sdrx/README.md

 Download and build
 ====
-The easiest way to get `sdrx` is to clone the GitHub repo (note that `sdrx` requires latest libairspy and librtlsdr and that both are inlcuded as submodules):
+The easiest way to get `sdrx` is to clone the GitHub repo.
+Since `sdrx` depend on the latest libairspy and librtlsdr, these projects are included as submodules at the moment:

     $ git clone --recurse-submodules https://github.com/johanhedin/sdrx.git
     $ cd sdrx